 One way to resolve this dilemma is to exercise more caution when it comes to building up more digital assets.
 There is a strong likelihood these assets will become overinflated as they rely on a concentration of wealth created on the basis of an electricity grid which has experienced under-investments for years.
 This has made the electricity grid susceptible to failure.
 This doesn’t mean we will see frequent blackouts in the near future in European countries, it merely entails an analysis of the situation we are in and that investments in physical assets have to be made or we erode the economic situation of digital assets which rely on physical assets.
 In turn, this means if we do not invest in physical assets such as electricity grids, we will see even more of a concentration process in the digital economy, and we will see further erosion of the economic position of digital assets when the digital infrastructure becomes more susceptible.

-Many Western countries have decided to incentivize renewable energy production over fossil fuels production.
-Over the past 20 or 30 years, many Western governments have provided incentives to develop these technologies further.
-An exception to this is biofuels production which is incentivized in many Western countries, including the UK energy market – if you want to read more on the UK’s energy policy I have added a link below.
-(We should also keep in mind that renewable energy makes up a very small percentage of overall primary energy consumption in the Western world.
-The amount of fossil fuel consumption for the whole world continues to grow, if measured as a share of total primary energy consumption).
-This means we feed in more renewable energy into the electricity grid, and we have problems to balance power inflows into the grid system.
-Some countries in Eastern Europe actually have a different approach how they meet their energy requirements.
+Many Western countries offer incentives for renewable energy production over fossil fuel production.
+Over the last 20 or 30 years, many Western governments have provided incentives to develop these technologies.
+One exception is biofuel production, which is encouraged in many Western countries, including the United Kingdom.
+If you want to read more about the UK’s energy policy, we have added a link.
+We should also remember that renewable energy represents only a very small share of total primary energy consumption in the Western world.
+Fossil fuel consumption for the entire world continues to grow when measured as a share of total primary energy consumption.
+This means that we feed more renewable energy into the grid and have problems balancing the power load in the grid system.
+Some countries in Eastern Europe actually have a different approach to how they meet their energy needs.

-One way to resolve this dilemma is to integrate the European energy grid to balance inflows and outfflows.
-But we can go further than that.
-Looking at this problem more distinctly.
-Our target is to cut energy consumption and to balance grid inflows and outflows.
-We try everything in our disposal, including smart metering and smart grid solutions.
-Basically, we have to reformulate the problem: The biggest cost contributor is not to monitor electricity consumption at the household level (I believe there is very little to be gained from this).
-This big undertaking is to balance inflows and outflows on the Euroasian continent.
+One way to solve this dilemma is to integrate the European energy grid to balance inflows and outflows.
+But we can go further.
+Our goal is to reduce energy consumption and balance grid inflows and outflows.
+We are trying everything at our disposal, including smart metering and smart grid solutions.
+But that’s not enough.

-Most of the energy flows in the world are concentrated in and around the Eurasian landmass.
-These points of interconnection also encompass the Arabian peninsula, which includes oil-rich nations such as Saudi Arabia, Qatar, Iran, Bahrain the UAE.
-Saudi Arabia’s energy policy in globally-oriented, mainly because Saudi Arabia exports to East Asian countries.
-Only a small share of Saudi oil supplies are heading to the U.S. Qatar’s energy policy differs to some extend because its main energy export is natural gas, most of it is going to East Asia.
-Their strategy is more versatile, as they have a strong interest to export natural gas to Europe.
-As far as Iran’s energy policy is concerned, more and more oil is send to China which is the number one buyer of Iranian crude oil.
-That percentage is likely to increase in the medium term to long-term.
-So we can already see that there is a shift happening in the Middle East.
-Oil and gas reserves are increasingly centered on East Asia, as the most important export market.
+Most of the world’s energy flows are concentrated in and around the Eurasian landmass.
+These points of contact also include the Arabian Peninsula, which includes oil-rich nations such as Saudi Arabia, Qatar, Iran, Bahrain the UAE.
+Saudi Arabia’s energy policy is global, mainly because Saudi Arabia exports to East Asian countries.
+Only a small portion of Saudi oil shipments goes to the United States.
+Qatar’s energy policy differs to some extent because Qatar’s main energy export is natural gas, most of which goes to East Asia.
+Qatar’s strategy is more versatile, as Qatar has a strong interest in exporting natural gas to Europe.
+As for Iran’s energy policy, more and more oil is being sent to China, which is the main buyer of Iranian crude oil.
+This share is likely to increase in the medium to long term.
+So we can already see that a shift is taking place in the Middle East.
+Oil and gas supplies are increasingly concentrated in East Asia, as the most important export market.